brentwilder/HyperQuest/README.md

 ## TODO:

-- water mask
-- helper function to test SLIC
-- segment/block level SNR
-- visualizing segment level SNR
-- tutorial working with airborne data
+- include more methods
+- including other segmentation methods
+- perhaps allowing removing edges like in Cogliati et al. (2021)
-- tutoraial working with that EMIT et al. 2024 paper
+- tutorial working with that EMIT et al. 2024 paper

 ## References: